 Comscore: Why it Matters to Mediavine

-Internally, Mediavine focuses first and foremost on how many publishers we have under our exclusive umbrella (at the time of this post, almost 5,000), and how to serve them best.
+Internally, Mediavine focuses first and foremost on how many publishers we have under our exclusive umbrella (currently more than 10,000) and how to serve them best.

-From an advertising standpoint, however, the question is how many unique users do these 5,000 publishers reach, on the aggregate?
-How many visit food, parenting, or DIY sites?
+From an advertising standpoint, however, the question is how many unique users do these publishers reach, on the aggregate?
+How many visit food, parenting or DIY sites?

-To help break this down into data advertisers can use, Mediavine partnered with Comscore, one of the most well-known online media ratings companies in the industry.
+To help break this down into data advertisers can use, Mediavine partnered with Comscore, a well-known online media ratings companies in the industry.

-As of this post, Mediavine – with its 5,000 publishers collectively – is the 34th largest web portfolio, or “property” on the Internet.
-For perspective, Google ranks first on the Comscore list as the single largest web property, with Mediavine only 33 places behind.
+Mediavine — with its 10,000+ publishers collectively – consistently ranks among the Top 25 largest web portfolios, or “properties” on the Internet.
+For perspective, Google ranks first on the Comscore list as the single largest web property, with Mediavine close behind.

 Comscore’s website describes it as “a powerful third-party source for reliable measurement of cross-platform audiences.”
 But what does that mean for you?

-It means Comscore has the reputation and processes to independently verify advertising availability across the Internet, TV and beyond.
-That way, advertisers trust that their budgets will be allocated to the most brand-safe, quality audiences.
+It means Comscore has the reputation and processes to independently verify advertising availability across the internet, connected TV and beyond.
+It helps advertisers trust that their budgets will be allocated to the most brand-safe, quality audiences.

 Think of it as a stamp of approval that makes it easier for advertisers to decide where to spend their money.
 Comscore-verified web properties have been independently vetted and contain the qualities that high-paying brands are looking for.